nameitIBK/project_template/README.md

 ##### Create project files

-First, copy all the files from this repo into your new project
+First, copy all the files from this repo into your new project and remove the @.gitkeep files

 Folder structure: